ijh165/ElectionDB/README.md

 **Note: attributes in bold are primary key, attributes with superscripts are foreign keys referencing the superscripted table

+**_Attributes_**:
+The attributes are briefly described below where necessary:
+- *partyID* - the short party name used to identify the party, e.g. NDP, LIB, you have to generate this for independent candidates
+- *partyName* - the full party name
+- *leaderFirstName*, *leaderLastName* - the name of the party leader
+- *partyWeb* - the party website address
+- *votes* - the number of votes cast for the candidate

 # Constraints
 **_Foreign Key Constraints_**:
 - provinceName in Riding: do not allow deletion or update of referenced attributes.